 Aim 1: Evaluate the accuracy of the novel method MGMCluster

 Hypothesis and rationale- Increasingly available omics data provide an unprecedented opportunity to understand the heterogeneity of cancers in a comprehensive way.
 We developed a novel method, Mixed Graphical Model based clustering (MGMCluster), to cluster cancer patients into subtypes based on their interactome -- molecular profiles at several ‘omic’ levels and the interactions within and between the omic levels.
 However, the accuracy of MGMCluster remains unknown.
 The objective of this aim is to evaluate the accuracy of MGMCluster.
 We hypothesize that MGMCluster has high accuracy in discovering subtypes of cancer patients.
 Accurate identification of cancer subtypes is the cornerstone of cancer precision medicine.
 MGMCluster uses expectation–maximization (EM) algorithm with Mixed Graphical Models (MGM) to classify cancer patients into subtypes.
 We assume a mixture of MGM for the multi-omics distribution of patients from different cancer subtypes, where the cancer subtypes are modeled as latent variables.
-EM iteratively use the current model to estimate the latent cancer subtypes, and then uses the latent value estimates to refine the model.
-To objectively compare the performance of MGMCluster with other two competing integrative clustering method, icluster6 and PARADIGM7, we will conduct a simulation study in which patients’ true cancer subtypes are known.
+EM iteratively updates the current model to estimate the latent cancer subtypes, and then uses the latent value estimates to refine the model.
+To objectively compare the performance of MGMCluster with the other two competing integrative clustering methods, icluster6 and PARADIGM7, we will conduct a simulation study in which patients’ true cancer subtypes are known.
 In addition, with the breast invasive carcinoma multi-omics dataset hosted at The Cancer Genome Atlas (TCGA), we will compare the subtypes discovered by the three integrated clustering methods and the ones discovered by well-studied biomarkers.
 Successful completion of this aim will provide a comprehensive evaluation of the integrated clustering methods.
-At the completion of this aim, we hope to find the superior accuracy of MGMCluster over other integrated clustering methods.
+At the completion of this aim, we expect to find the superior accuracy of MGMCluster over other integrated clustering methods.

 Approach- Mixed Graphical Models (MGM) 5 is the first model that fully specifies a parametric multivariate distribution, P(X,Y,Z|θ), over a mixture of data types ,including binary, categorical and continuous